t-doc-org/common/docs/reference/elements.md

 [metadata fields](https://www.sphinx-doc.org/en/master/usage/restructuredtext/field-lists.html#special-metadata-fields), the following top-level keys are interpreted.

+`date`
+: The date to use in headers and footers when printing.
+Defaults to the current date.

 `exec`
-: A mapping of per-language configuration for client-side code execution.
+: A map of per-language configuration for client-side code execution.

   ```{code-block} yaml
   exec: